shadow3x3x3/graph-creater/README.md

 Using Ruby for generating [Graph](https://en.wikipedia.org/wiki/Graph_theory) that is Simple Graph.

-This Generator not only generates the nodes and edges but generates attribute(s) (Dimensions) on every edges.
+This Generator not only generates nodes and edges but generates attribute(s) (Dimensions) on every edges.

 This Generator should make sure input nodes number and edges number before generating.